KaiHotz/react-formik-ui/README.md

           // here you define the initial values
         }
         validationSchema={
-          // here you define your validation schema
+          // here you define the validation schema
         }
         onSubmit={this.onSubmit}
         render={({ handleSubmit }) => (